oktavianadila/oktavianadila/README.md

 - 👋 Hi, I’m Nadila
-- 👀 I’m interested in web develop
+-  Data Enthusiast
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning about Python and Machine learning
 - 📫 How to reach me -> oktaviavianadila@gmail.com

 <!---